 Conclusion

 While we detail a few ways local economies are facing the repercussions of extreme heat, this is not an exhaustive list.
 Extreme heat can also threaten infrastructure, lead to agricultural losses, and impact air travel.
-And, as with many natural hazards, low- and middle-income communities (LMI) and communities of color are likely to experience outsized impacts across these multiple dimensions.17 Emphasizing the well-being of low- and middle-income communities and implementing comprehensive strategies—for instance, through proactive planning and investing in climate-resilient infrastructure—may serve as a path to building resilience and safeguarding economic stability in the face of extreme heat.
+And, as with many natural hazards, low- and middle-income communities (LMI) are likely to experience outsized impacts across these multiple dimensions.17 Communities are addressing the well-being of low- and middle-income communities through proactive planning and infrastructure investments.
 MariSol Credit Union is an example of a mission-driven lender providing low-cost loans to LMI borrowers for air conditioning, and they are expanding their offerings for energy cost saving and resilience (ECSR) investments, such as home energy-efficiency retrofits, energy-efficient appliances, and solar panels.

-The City of Phoenix is addressing resilience in this area by opening the nation’s first government office focused on heat response and mitigation.
-The office has been tasked with coordinating programs and policies aimed at lowering urban temperatures and building resilience, whether it be through providing heat relief supplies or emergency utility assistance, cooling station information, running a volunteer program aimed at preventing heat-related illnesses, or planting trees to reduce urban heat island effects.
+The City of Phoenix is opening the nation’s first government office focused on heat response and mitigation.
+The office has been tasked with coordinating response, for example through providing heat relief supplies or emergency utility assistance, cooling station information, running a volunteer program aimed at preventing heat-related illnesses, or planting trees to reduce urban heat island effects.

-While the Phoenix region may be at the forefront of extreme heat’s impacts and related costs, much of the nation is experiencing growing frequency and intensity of extreme heat.18 The Federal Reserve Bank of San Francisco is working on a forthcoming research brief which details many of these impacts for LMI workers and communities, and will provide deeper insights and available data for communities in the 12th District.
+While the Phoenix region may be at the forefront of extreme heat’s impacts and related costs, much of the nation is experiencing growing frequency and intensity of extreme heat.18 A forthcoming research brief will provide details on many of these impacts for LMI workers and communities, and will provide deeper insights and available data for communities in the 12th District.

 Brooke Lappe is a doctoral student in the Environmental Health Sciences program at Emory University’s Rollins School of Public Health.